Symbian9/wiki-template/Translation.md

 When saving a translation, translators may add a commit message.
 However you should not use this field unless you know what you are doing.
 These messages are recorded more or less permanently in the project's revision history.

 Unfortunately, there is no easy way to test the translations until they eventually arrive in an unstable build.

+OpenOrienteering uses Weblate's free hosting offer for open source projects.
+You may [donate to Weblate](https://weblate.org/donate/) to support both projects.

 ----